-- 1. Select Tools > Options.

-- 2. Select the General tab.
+- 1. In the menu bar of the Administrator application, select Tools > Options. - 2.
+Select the General tab.

 - 3. Select one of the following:

 - First name, last name

 - Last name, first name

 - 4. Select OK.

-For information on the Dial by Name element, refer to Dial by Name element on page 247.
+For information on the Dial by Name element, refer to Dial by Name element on page 259.

-Configuring non-user extensions and identities
+Configuring Non-user Extensions and Identities